lanericharddavis/student-workbook/src/reflections/wk2/day1.md

 LET: LET is non-hoisted, can be updated but not re-declared, block focused and is the preferred method of variable declaration.
 A block is code inside of { }.
 <br>
 <br>
 CONST: CONST is non-hoisted, can not be updated or reassigned, and is block scoped.
+Also, CONST must be initialized during declaration.